Find a career counselor in Washington DC

 Similarly, if despite economic success, you have never enjoyed your work, you might consider working with someone who might help you begin to become more aware of your likes and dislikes, such as a psychologist, a psychoanalyst or a mental health professional who specializes in career or work-life concerns.
 It should be noted that people who are unaware of their likes and dislikes often need psychotherapy or psychoanalysis not because they are particularly troubled but because something has gotten in the way of their knowing what they enjoy.

 Difficulty writing these paragraphs is a “diagnostic” sign that your career difficulties MAY have a psychological component.
 If this is the case, consider a psychoanalytically-informed, career assessment.
 This type of assessment is described in detail in the August 2000 issue of Washingtonjobs.com, and the Washington Business Journal.
 Also, it’s more comprehensively described for career coaches and counselors in Career Convergence the magazine of the National Association of Career Development.
 However, many laypeople have reported that they’ve found the article helpful.

-It can be helpful in clarifying what gets in the way of you identifying the sort of career counseling that you need.
+It can be helpful in clarify what gets in the way of you identifying the sort of career counseling that you need.

 After you define your career goals and needs, how do you go about selecting a career coach or career counselor?

-This is especially challenging when one considers that the titles “career counselor” or “career coach” are not regulated by state law in most states.
+This is especially challenging when one considers that the titles “career counselor” or “career coach” are not regulated by state law in most jurisdictions.
 This means that anyone can legally hang out a shingle and call themselves a career coach or career counselor.
 Yes.
 Anyone.

 So, how do you assess whether your prospective counselor has the requisite skills to be helpful to you.
 For what sort of expertise are you looking?
-Do you want someone with expertise in information technology?
+Information technology?
 Publishing? .coms?
 Nutrition?
 Health Care?
 Law?
 Business?
 Or, do you feel that your career concerns are more related to difficulties with self-esteem, conflicts about success, self-doubt or other internal struggles that you may not fully understand?